Descartes

 Childhood

-His mother died nearly a year later, as a result of childbirth.
-Raised by his father, grandmother and nanny, Descartes showed a keen intellectual curiosity from an early age.
-Never ceasing to ask questions, his father nicknamed him "my little philosopher".
+His mother died less than a year after his birth, as a result of childbirth.
+Raised by his father, grandmother, and nurse, Descartes showed a keen intellectual curiosity from an early age.
+Never ceasing to ask questions, he was nicknamed by his father "my little philosopher".

-At the age of eleven, he was admitted to the Collège royal Henri-le-Grand located in La Flèche, in the Sarthe region.
-At this Jesuit-run school, one of the largest in Europe, he learnt mathematics, physics and philosophy.
+At eleven, he was admitted to the Collège royal Henri-le-Grand in La Flèche, in the Sarthe region.
+At this Jesuit-run school, one of the largest in Europe, he studied mathematics, physics, and philosophy.

-He passed his baccalauréat and then went to Poitiers, where he enrolled at the University of Law.
-Once he had obtained his licence in civil and canon law, at the age of twenty, he moved to Paris.
-For two years he led a solitary life, withdrawn from worldly affairs to devote himself to his studies.
+He passed his baccalauréat and then went to Poitiers, where he enrolled at the Faculty of Law.
+Once he had obtained his licence in civil and canon law, at twenty, he moved to Paris.
+For two years he led a withdrawn life, shunning society in order to devote himself to his studies.

-In his spare time, he devoted his thoughts to mathematics and philosophy.
+In his spare time, he turned his thoughts to mathematics and philosophy.

-It was during this same eventful year that he had a kind of revelation; he had a dream, or rather three successive dreams, during which he conceived the foundations of a new science.
+It was during this same eventful year that he experienced a kind of revelation: he had a dream — or rather three successive dreams — in which he conceived the foundations of a new science.

-He locked himself in a well-heated room (which he called his "stove").
-According to legend, he imagined his Cartesian calculus system (the principle of which is to describe geometric figures by reducing their coordinates to arithmetic numbers) by observing, from his bed, the cracks in his ceiling.
+He shut himself away in a well-heated room (which he called his "stove").
+According to legend, he hit upon his system of Cartesian coordinates — by which geometric figures can be described by reducing their positions to arithmetic numbers — while lying in bed, observing the cracks in the ceiling above him.

-He gave up military life, but continued his travels, to Germany, Holland and then Italy, living off his mother's inheritance.
+He gave up military life but continued his travels, through Germany, Holland, and then Italy, living off his mother's inheritance.

-He returned to France for a long period: six years, from 1622 to 1628.
-This was a decisive period, as he made invaluable contacts in intellectual circles.
-For example, he met Father Marin Marsenne, who corresponded with the whole of learned Europe.
+He returned to France for an extended stay of six years, from 1622 to 1628 — a formative period during which he forged invaluable contacts in intellectual circles.
+Among others, he met Father Marin Mersenne, who was in correspondence with the whole of learned Europe.

-It was at the end of this spiritual retreat that his first major work of philosophy was published, the Rules for the Direction of the Mind.
+It was at the end of this period of retreat that his first major philosophical work was published: the Rules for the Direction of the Mind.

 Writing in the Netherlands

-He went to Amsterdam again, again seeking solitude, in a kind of spiritual retreat that led him not to indicate the exact places where he was, to avoid being disturbed.
+He returned to Amsterdam, again seeking solitude, moving frequently and keeping his whereabouts to himself to avoid being disturbed.
 Living near a slaughterhouse, he was able to carry out dissections.
-He also enrolled at Franeker University.
+He also enrolled at the University of Franeker.

-This period of reflection, devoted entirely to study, proved prolific, as he developed the principle of analytical geometry, became interested in optics and wrote The Dioptrique.
+This period of sustained reflection proved highly productive: he developed the principles of analytical geometry, turned his attention to optics, and wrote The Dioptrique.

-Seeing that Galileo was condemned by the Church, he gave up publishing the work he had just completed, The World, also called Treatise on the Light.
-The latter was in fact based on the very principle that had earned Galileo his condemnation: heliocentrism.
+When Galileo was condemned by the Church, Descartes abandoned plans to publish the work he had just completed, The World, also known as the Treatise on Light — a work that rested on the very principle for which Galileo had been condemned: heliocentrism.

-Having read Galileo's work in 1634, he decided to take his research in a different direction.
-Over the next few years, he wrote his two landmark works, the Discourse on the Method (1637), followed by the Meditations on First Philosophy (1641).
+Having read Galileo's work in 1634, he resolved to take his research in a different direction.
+Over the following years he wrote his two landmark works: the Discourse on the Method (1637), followed by the Meditations on First Philosophy (1641).

 In 1635, he had a daughter with the maid of an Amsterdam bookseller.

-But five years later, in 1640, he lost both his daughter and her father, within a month of each other, which plunged him into the "greatest regret he had ever felt in his life".
+But five years later, in 1640, he lost both his daughter and her grandfather within a month of each other — a blow that plunged him into what he described as "the greatest regret he had ever felt in his life".

-The Meditations on First Philosophy began to have some impact in intellectual circles, and he had to respond both to Hobbes's objections, and to the accusations levelled against him during the Utrecht Quarrel.
+The Meditations on First Philosophy began to make their mark in intellectual circles, and he found himself obliged to respond both to Hobbes's objections and to the accusations levelled against him during the Utrecht Quarrel.

-In 1643, he met Elisabeth of Bohemia, exiled in Holland; they corresponded by letter to discuss, in particular, ethics.
-In a way, he became her director of conscience.
+In 1643, he met Elisabeth of Bohemia, then in exile in Holland; the two entered into a correspondence devoted largely to ethics.
+In a sense, he became her director of conscience.

-This stimulating encounter plunged him into a new period of intellectual creativity.
-For example, he dedicated his new work, Principles of Philosophy, which appeared in 1644, to her.
-A few years later, in 1649, he put the finishing touches to his last major work, the Passions of the Soul.
+This stimulating encounter ushered in a new period of intellectual creativity.
+He dedicated his next work, Principles of Philosophy, which appeared in 1644, to her.
+A few years later, in 1649, he completed his last major work, the Passions of the Soul.

-In the meantime, he met Pascal, during one of his rare visits to France.
-He claims to have inspired Pascal's famous experiment on emptiness, carried out at Puy de Dôme.
+In the meantime, he met Pascal during one of his rare visits to France.
+He later claimed to have inspired Pascal's famous experiment on the vacuum, carried out at the Puy de Dôme.

 Death in Sweden

-In 1649, he became the tutor of Queen Christine of Sweden.
-To do so, he travelled to Stockholm.
+In 1649, he became the tutor of Queen Christina of Sweden, travelling to Stockholm for the purpose.

-After neglecting him for a month, she asked him to write verses for a ballet, an entertainment given for her birthday.
+After keeping him waiting for a month, she asked him to write verses for a ballet staged as part of her birthday celebrations.

-Finally, a last request, no less strange, reaches him: she wants daily philosophy lessons, but at five in the morning, the time when the mind is "the quietest and freest of the day".
+Then came a final request, no less unusual: she wanted daily philosophy lessons — but at five in the morning, the hour when the mind is "the quietest and freest of the day".

 He died of pneumonia on 11 February 1650.

-His body was repatriated to France, and his skull bequeathed many years later (in 1931) to the Musée de l'Homme in Paris (although doubts remain as to its authenticity).
+His remains were repatriated to France, and his skull was bequeathed many years later — in 1931 — to the Musée de l'Homme in Paris, though doubts remain as to its authenticity.
 His coffin is still kept in the church of Saint-Germain-des-Prés in Paris.
-Plans to transfer him to the Panthéon were raised, but never came to fruition.
+Plans to transfer his remains to the Panthéon have been raised but never brought to fruition.

 Rules for the Direction of the Mind